Building your system for VFX ( mostly with Cinema 4D)

 You want to go for the GTX series.
 Quadro cards have no real benefit in Cinema4D or the GPU renderers. ( maya apparently benefits from Quadro cards).

 I think rendering is moving mostly towards the GPU.
 So i’d buy a motherboard with at least 3 pci-x slots. and fill them up as your budget allows.
-As of the time writing this article.
-The 980Ti (6gb) is probably the best choice for GPU rendering.
-The Titan X is great too, since it gives you 12gb of memory.
-And when rendering with a GPU renderer you want as much ram as possible, because you cant use your system ram.
+When rendering with a GPU renderer you want as much ram as possible, because you cant use your system ram.
 Or in the cases where you can use it, is slows down significantly.
 But honestly its rare that scenes are that large.

-I wrote a more expansive article on what you need to know for GPU rendering here: http://ace5studios.com/gpu
+I wrote a more expansive article on what you need to know for GPU rendering here: //ace5studios.com/gpu

-Just get 16GB for now, but make sure your motherboard supports at least 32GB.
-Careful don’t cheap out and get the slowest ram, that noticably lags your workflow.
+Just get 16GB for now, but make sure your motherboard supports at least 64GB.
+Careful don’t cheap out and get the slowest ram, that noticeably lags your workflow.
 But also don’t go overboard and buy the fastest, because without overclocking you’re not going to feel the difference.
 Check what your processor supports without overclocking.

 Also i notice some people think more ram will make your system faster.
 This is true to some extent, but its not like adding more ram will make your existing system faster.
 Think of ram like waiters at a restaurant.
 If you don’t have enough of them you REALLY need more, otherwise everything grinds to a halt.
 But once you have enough, adding more won’t help.
 They will just sit there with nothing to do.
 Ram is similar.
 If you don’t have enough it’s going to slow you down a lot because, you computer will have to swap files in and out of ram from your hard drive.
 But if you have 16gb, and don’t use the whole capacity adding more wont have any effect.